 Incidents that initiated the change request.

 To add incidents to a change,

-Go to the change’s detailed view and click on the Associated Tickets button.
-Select the
+- Go to the change’s detailed view and click on Associate button at the top right corner of the screen.

-appropriate option to add the incident - Initiating the change or Caused due to the
+Select the appropriate option to add the incident - Initiating the change or Caused due to the Change

 From the list of incidents that pop up, select the ones that you need to link to the change and click on Link.